-d) The gain in the profit due to the settlement of the bank loan liability is the reason for the high ROE as compared to the last year.

-e) Due to increase in sales and other business activities, there is a higher inventory as compared to last year to meet the requirements of the variety of sizes of the customers.

-f) Due to an improvement in business this year, after the effect of COVID Pandemic last year, there in an improvement in the Trade receivable turnover.

-g) Due to an improvement this year, after the effect of COVID Pandemic last year, there in an improvement in the Trade payable turnover.

-h) Due to overall improvement of economy, company was able to achieve sales, thus deviation in Net Capital Turnover Ratio.

-i) Net profit ratio PAT# Revenue from operations 560.75 5,867 0.10 (82) 1,697 (0.05) -297% j) Return of capital employed EBIT (earning before interest & tax) = Profit before tax + Finance cost Average capital Employed(Tangible net worth^ + Total Borrowings + deferred tax liability) (Tangible net worth = Total assets - Intangible assets - Total Liabilities) 773 267.57 2.89 (95) 943 (0.10) (2971%)
+- c) The gain in the profit due to the settlement of the bank loan liability during the FY 21-22 is the reason for the high DSCR as compared to the current year.
+During the current year, operating margins have been better. - d) The gain in the profit during the FY 21-22 due to the settlement of the bank loan liability is the reason for the high ROE as compared to the current year.
+During the current year, operating margins have been better. - e) Due to increase in sales and other business activities, there is a higher inventory as compared to last year to meet the requirements of the variety of sizes of the customers. - f) Due to an improvement in business this year, there in an improvement in the Trade receivable turnover. - h) Due to an improvement in sales turnover this year, there in an improvement in the Net Capital Turnover Ratio i) Net profit ratio PAT# Revenue from operations 226.58 8,333 0.03 561 5,867 0.10 -72% j) Return of capital employed EBIT (earning before interest & tax) = Profit before tax + Finance cost Average capital Employed(Tangible net worth^ + Total Borrowings + deferred tax liability)(Tangible net worth = Total assets - Intangible assets - Total Liabilities) 322 528.92 0.61 773 269 2.87 (79%)